The Right Questions to Ask During an Interview

 An interview is about verbal and nonverbal communication.
 While nonverbal cues are always important, this resource will aid in choosing the proper questioning technique and type of question to conduct an interview that gets to the heart of the matter.

 Sometimes the best parts of an interview come from foundational skills in active listening.
-When listening, it is possible to shape, tease out, cut out, emphasize—in the name of getting the outstanding story to emerge.
+When listening, it is possible to shape, tease out, cut out and emphasize — in the name of getting the outstanding story to emerge.
 Instead of asking a question, sometimes the best quotes and pieces of information come from mastering non-questioning skills, such as:

 • Face the message sender, maintain eye contact, listen and encourage.